monsterbrain/flutter-activities-demo/README.md

     *   Paste the entire content of the JSON key file you downloaded into the secret's value field.

 3.  **Update Package Name (if necessary):**
-    *   The workflow file at `.github/workflows/android_release.yml` is pre-configured with the package name `com.zameelapp.activities`.
+    *   The workflow file at `.github/workflows/android_release.yml` is pre-configured with the package name `org.wisdom.zameelactivities`.
 If your app's package name is different, you must update this value in the workflow file.

 **Triggering the Workflow**